Student-Powered Fundraising Projects

 Starting Point: AGC’s Sublimation Station for Schools

 AGC’s Sublimation Station Printer helps students produce high-quality merchandise like mugs, shirts, and ornaments.
-Its straightforward setup and reliable results make it ideal for teaching design and production skills in student business programs.
+Its straightforward setup and reliable results make it ideal for teaching design and production skills in school-based business programs.

 3D printers give students the power to design and build from scratch.
-Whether it’s prototyping inventions, making custom keychains, or producing replacement parts, this tech is ideal for schools emphasizing STEM and innovation alongside entrepreneurship.
+Whether it’s prototyping inventions, making custom keychains, or producing replacement parts, this tech is ideal for schools emphasizing STEM and innovation alongside entrepreneurial education.

 What Can Students Make with a 3D Printer?